 - Save all the files without fail, double or triple check them and recompile the Services.jar file.

 - Replace the core-libart.jar and services.jar files with the modified JAR files on your device.
-You can simply push these files to your device using this guide
+You can simply push these files to your device using ADB push command.

 - Reboot the device once the flashing process is finished.